Repurposing Foundation Model for Generalizable Medical Time Series Classification: Introduction

+To address these limitations, this paper introduces \name (\textbf{Fo}undation model \textbf{R}epurposed for \textbf{Med}ical time series classification), a novel approach designed to repurpose foundation models for MedTS classification. \name aims to achieve \textbf{Generalizable Adaptation} (GA; see \cref{fig:ofo-vs-ofa}).
+This is achieved by utilizing a pre-trained foundation model as its backbone to capture \textbf{generic temporal features}, and integrating a novel classifier design to handle MedTS heterogeneity, by architecturally separating \textbf{medical domain knowledge} from \textbf{task-specific knowledge}.
+This allows the model to effectively learn and utilize both task-agnostic and task-specific features, enabling seamless handling of datasets with arbitrary channel configurations, dynamic time series lengths, and diverse diagnostic targets across multiple tasks.
+Therefore, \name enables the backbone model to effectively leverage the commonalities across datasets, while also being flexible enough to adapt to the unique characteristics of each dataset, thus achieving generalization across datasets and tasks.

-We curate a \textit{repurposing cohort} of 5 MedTS datasets, including 2 ECG's and 3 EEG's, containing only 340K samples or 90 million time-points in total.
-These datasets feature diverse channel configurations (ranging from 12 to 33 channels), sample lengths (from 250 to 300 time-points), and diagnostic tasks (ranging from binary neurological to 5-class cardiovascular classification).
-Our evaluation focuses on two aspects: First, for datasets partially included in the repurposing cohort, \name achieves superior performance on unseen patients, outperforming 11 state-of-the-art TSA and TSM models across all five datasets.
-Second, for a completely new dataset not included in the cohort, \name can be efficiently adapted by updating only a small number of parameters while still achieving the highest accuracy and AUROC compared to TSM and TSA models, even across different data availability scenarios.
+To facilitate this research, we curate a comprehensive \textit{repurposing cohort} comprising five MedTS datasets (two on ECG and three on EEG), totaling approximately 340,000 samples or 90 million time-points.
+These datasets exhibit diverse channel configurations (ranging from 12 to 33 channels), varied diagnostic tasks (from binary neurological to 5-class cardiovascular classification), and differing dataset sizes.
+This provides different levels of difficulties (both inter- and intra-dataset) for the model to learn from, and serves as a robust training and evaluation platform for the proposed method.

+\name is strongly supported by empirical results on two aspects: First, for datasets partially included in the repurposing cohort, \name achieves state-of-the-art level performance on unseen patients, outperforming 15 TSA and TSM models across all datasets.
+Second, for completely new datasets not included in the cohort, \name can be efficiently adapted by updating only a small proportion of parameters while outperforming the baseline TSA model, and shows robust adapt-time scaling performance with the amount of trainable parameters.
+This demonstrates the model's ability to generalize across datasets and tasks, and its potential for real-world applications in healthcare.